dev4958/rss-reader/README.md

 `npm run dev-dist`

 the compiled application files are found in the "./app" directory, "./app/main.js" contains the Electron setup.
-To restart Electron quickly without rebuilding the application files just run:
+To restart the Electron wrapper without rebuilding the application files run:

 `npm start`